spacetelescope/pandokia/doc/source/helper_testfn.rst

 using nose
 -------------------------------------------------------------------------------

-In your package, create a subsidiary package names "tests" (note the 's' in the name).
-The tests package should contain python files that will be recognized by py.test.
+In your package, create a subsidiary package named "tests" (note the 's' in the name).
+The tests package should contain python files that will be recognized by nose.

 In your __init__.py:  ::